Guide to the top 20 QA metrics that matter

 This metric reveals how quickly a team or tester can create and execute tests without affecting software quality.

 Of course, the metric will differ between manual and automated testing cycles, the latter being much faster to execute.
-Additionally, the tools and frameworks used for QA also make a real difference in time to test.
+Additionally, the tools and frameworks used for QA also make a real difference in the time to test.

-It might be challenging to combine these numbers so use the following averages:
+It might be challenging to combine these numbers, so use the following averages:

 Once you have initial numbers for this QA team performance metric, you can incorporate best practices and upgrade tools to increase both averages.
 Keep in mind that shortening average times means nothing if it lowers quality standards.